open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 ## Future possibilities

-A future OTEP will request the introduction of several standard refinements for the 0.4 API specification.
-These will be the `DeltaObserver` and `CumulativeObserver` instruments described above plus a synchronous timing instrument named `TimingMeasure`.
+A future OTEP will request the introduction of two standard refinements for the 0.4 API specification.
+This will be the `CumulativeObserver` instrument described above plus a synchronous timing instrument named `TimingMeasure` that is equivalent to _AbsoluteMeasure_ with the correct unit and a language-specific duration type for measuring time.

 If the above open question is decided in favor of treating the foundational instruments as abstract, instrument names like